danielsaraivaleite/SINPLe/README.md

 # SINPLe
-SINPLe (Simple Interpreted Programming Language): A object-oriented implementation of a computer language in Java
+SINPLe (Simple Interpreted Programming Language): A object-oriented implementation of a computer language in Java.

 ## Introduction
 Syntax is similar to PHP scripting language.